 Plz share ur views:

 Above is the question that is bound to emerge in everyone’s mind after reading the news today.
 AICTE or The All India Council for Technical Education has lowered the eligibility criteria for engineering college admissions from 50% in Class 12 (in physics, chemistry, and math or PCM group) to 45% for general category candidates and 40% for reserved category candidates.

 The reason behind this move is said to be a response to a huge demand.
 Kapil Sibal (Union Minister for Human Resource Development) said, “We have to ultimately relax the norms because the demand is huge.
 It all depends on the market.
 For instance, this year, people have moved to mechanical engineering courses.
 Seats in colleges are vacant due to poor standards.
 We have to address the demand issue.”

-Engineering colleges in Maharashtra/Andhrapradesh/Karnataka/Tamilnadu/UP & othres which were finding it difficult to get candidates for degree courses have some reason to cheer now with the eligibility criteria for applicants being relaxed...
-Do u know Andhra Pradesh has 847 Engg Colleges (According to recent survey).
-Can u believe it?..
+Engineering colleges in Maharashtra/Andhrapradesh/Karnataka/Tamilnadu/UP & others which were finding it difficult to get candidates for degree courses have some reason to cheer now with the eligibility criteria for applicants being relaxed...
+Do u know Andhra Pradesh has 847 Engg Colleges (According to a recent survey)?
+Can u believe it?.
 Today India has more than 4500 Engg college............

 The All India Council for Technical Education (AICTE), an advisory body in all matters relating to technical education, has relaxed the basic eligibility criteria for admissions to the first year engineering course.

-The minimum criteria has been brought down to 45 per cent (40 per cent for reserved category) aggregate in physics, chemistry and mathematics (PCM) group in standard XII exam, from 50 per cent in force till last year.
+The minimum criteria have been brought down to 45 per cent (40 per cent for reserved category) aggregate in physics, chemistry, and mathematics (PCM) group in standard XII exam, from 50 per cent in force till last year.

 'If the process of getting inside an engineering degree course is made so easy, students may not feel the importance for this career.